Skip to main content

 Summer Opportunities

-The School of Biological Sciences assigns Graduate Student Teaching Assistants and Undergraduate Tutors during summer sessions
+The School of Biological Sciences assigns both Graduate and Undergraduate students during summer sessions.

 • Current UC GPA of at least 3.000

-• Enrolled as a UC San Diego Student for Spring 2023 Quarter
+• Enrolled as a UC San Diego Student for proceeding Spring Quarter

 • Prior completion of the same or equivalent course of the IA assignment.
 Instructor may require completion of certain courses with stipulated grades (often a grade of A or B expected).
 See also, Alternative Qualifying Courses

-• Only graduate students are eligible to assist in upper-division biology lab courses.
+• Only graduate students are eligible to assist as a Teaching Assistant (TA) in upper-division biology lab courses.

 Graduate Students

-Graduate students may apply for teaching assistant positions.
+Graduate students may apply for paid teaching assistant (TA) positions.
 Minimum eligibility requirements:

 • UC San Diego graduate student, enrolled in at least 12 units in the previous spring quarter